kevintruong/til/C-Programming,-Part-1:-Introduction.md

 typedef float real;
 real gravity = 10;
 // Also typedef gives us an abstraction over the underlying type used.
-// For example in the future we only need to change this typedef and
+// For example in the future we only need to change this typedef if we
-// in we wanted out physics library to use doubles instead of floats.
+// wanted our physics library to use doubles instead of floats.

 typedef struct link link_t;
 //With structs, include the keyword 'struct' as part of the original types